You Might Be Confusing Your Dehydration Lines with Wrinkles, Here’s How To Tell

 How to Know If You Have Dehydration Lines or Wrinkles

 A very simple way to understand if you have dehydration lines or wrinkles is by hydrating your skin topically.
 Use a hydrating serum or a hydrating moisturizer on damp skin.
-If the lines disappear after 15 minutes, they are dehydration lines.
-If they’re improved but still there, they’re wrinkles.

 Are Dehydration Lines Permanent?

 Dehydration lines are not permanent.
 Once you hydrate your skin, they are gone.
-However, skin dehydration can definitely make your expression lines look worse than they are and accelerate their settling.
-That’s why people with dry and dehydrated skin tend to look more wrinkly than they actually are (4).
+However, skin dehydration can make your lines look worse than they are and accelerate their settling.

 How to Get Rid of Dehydration Lines

-1. Determine the cause
+1. Determine the Cause

 Anti-wrinkle patches, under-eye patches, or hydrogel patches are great for a quick win.
 They instantly hydrate and plump your skin and make your dehydration lines on the forehead and around the eyes disappear.